capstanlqc/find-keys-of-duped-items/README.md

 3. Rename output files to tag them with the cycle:

 ```
-# cicle is either 'FT' or 'MS'
+# cycle is either 'FT' or 'MS', e.g.
 perl-rename 's/^/MS_/' *.txt
+perl-rename 's/^/FT_/' *.txt
 ```

-4. Finally, move the keys files for both cycles to `data/keys` in this directory
+4. Finally, move the keys files for both cycles to `data/keys` in this repo.

 ## Run the three-side comparison

-Run the following script to list the keys that have been copied to a FLA quesitonnaire in MS:
+Run the following script to extract the keys that have been copied to another QQ file in MS:

 ```
 python code/find_keys_of_relocated_items.py